mpvnet-player/mpv.net/README.md

 - new options osd-font-size, sub-font, sub-font-size, sub-color, sub-border-color, sub-back-color
 - the config editor no longer shows the command line switches
 - the github start page was greatly improved
+- the setup.ps1 PowerShell script was greatly improved in regard of error handling and readability

 ### 3.7